tvmogul/ElectronNET_AI_Demos/README.md

-﻿## AIDemos is an Electron.NET ASP.NET 9 CORE 9 Web App (Model-View-Controller)
+﻿## ElectronNET_AI_Demos is an AI Electron.NET ASP.NET 9 CORE 9 Web App (Model-View-Controller)

+## Show You How to Use ML.NET, AI and Neural Networks in Electron.NET

+Using Node.js in a C# .NET 9 Core Razor MVC web app with Electron.NET is like putting a square peg in a round hole—unnecessary, bloated, and fundamentally at odds with the streamlined, high-performance architecture of modern .NET.
+Electron.NET was built to give .NET developers native access to desktop-level power without dragging in Node.js and its fragile web of dependencies, security holes, and endless package churn.
+By avoiding Node, you keep your app faster, leaner, and entirely in the C# ecosystem you control—no npm hacks, no version hell, no nonsense.
+Just clean, efficient .NET code from top to bottom.

 ## EXPLANATION OF CORE NAMING